Debt Consolidation Loan

 - A credit score that meets the lender’s minimum requirement (meaning: not too many late payments and no big negative notes on your credit report)

-- your total monthly minimum debt payments aren’t too high
+- Your total monthly minimum credit card debt monthly payments aren’t too high

-When a Debt Consolidation Loan Won’t Work - No Budget, Minimum Payment too High, Bad Credit, No Security
+No Budget, Minimum Payment Too High, Bad Credit, No Security

 One of the main reasons why a debt consolidation loan won’t work is that someone doesn’t use a realistic household budget.
 It’s important to manage routine bill payments, loan payments and annual expenses (those seasonal or emergency expenses that are easy to forget about) when you have a consolidation loan.